zivtech/Bodiless-JS/Development/Guides/IntroToBodilessConcepts.md

 ```
 const asPrimaryHeader = flow(stylable, addClasses('text-3xl font-bold`))
 ```
-but, fortunately, we don't have to, since `@bodiless/fclasses` exports a stylable version of every HTML element.
+but, fortunately, you don't have to, since `@bodiless/fclasses` exports a stylable version of every HTML element.
 If you revisit the localhost:8005/gallery the header is rendered with the h1 and new classes.

 You can read more about this pattern for building out a site's UI in our [Design System documentation](../../Design/DesignSystem).

-## Making something editable
+## 3. Making the Page Title Editable

 To make the title of our page editable BodilessJS provides some core components.
 The simplest of these is`Editable` - a simple, unformatted text field.